My child is going back to school in a pandemic. What should I be doing?

 What red flags should I watch for?

-As with any change, anticipate a period of adjustment to returning to the classroom.
-You and your child will have ups-and-downs during the transition.
 If you become concerned about persistent changes in your child's sleep, eating, or behavior, reach out to your child's teacher or your primary care provider for support.
 They can help you determine next best steps.

 What should I do if my child wants to return to online learning?